 “Should I Stay or Should I Go?”

-US unemployment is now at over 41 million and while this includes furloughed staff the effect of bankruptcy on many small businesses as well as some large retailers means that a reversal of fortune won’t happen quickly and the much vaunted “V” recovery is now likely to be a broader “U” shape whenever it starts to happen.
-The original scenario of short term economic disruption impacting Quarter 2 only is a far away thought at this point in time.
-The truth is nobody really knows about the economic impact and the financial picture will likely shape up, for good or bad, in the coming month and will be informed by reinfections or lack of them.
+US unemployment is now at over 41 million.
+This includes furloughed staff.
+The effect of bankruptcy on many small businesses as well as some large retailers means that a reversal of fortune won’t happen quickly.
+The much vaunted “V” recovery is now likely to be a broader “U” shape.
+Consequently, the original scenario of short term economic disruption impacting Quarter 2 only is a far away thought at this point in time.
+As a result, nobody really knows about the economic impact and the financial picture.
+It will likely shape up, for good or bad, in the coming month and will be informed by reinfections or lack of them.

-On the Plus side, confidence has returned globally.
-The VIX index which is a measure of stock market volatility, is back at a measure of 28 , down from 88 three months ago, low readings signifying calm
+On the other hand, confidence has returned globally.
+Furthermore, the VIX index which measures stock market volatility, is back at 28 , down from 88, signifying calm.

 Trump, Trump, Everywhere

 Stockmarkets are increasingly about Trump – ignoring him or reacting to his every utterance.
-On the negative side are growing Covid-19 deaths and the likelihood of increased US community based infections especially in the coming weeks following the protests marches of the last week, social unrest in general , noises about imposing tariffs on Hong Kong manufacturing, economic turmoil caused by Covid and ironically the prospect of Trump losing the election.
+Furthermore, on the negative side are growing Covid-19 deaths and the likelihood of increased US community based infections.
+This may spike in the coming weeks following the protests marches of the last week, social unrest in general , noises about imposing tariffs on Hong Kong manufacturing, economic turmoil caused by Covid and ironically the prospect of Trump losing the election.

-On the positive side you have the hope that Covid-19 has been overcome as countries in the Developed economies start on a phased return to what existed before these things happened.
-This is the only driver of recent stock market strength and shows a blind faith in the hope for speedy vaccine development and the ability of global populations to stamp out the spread of the virus by appropriate social distancing and hygiene routines.
-The stock market rises run counter to the fact that negative interest rates are everywhere, bond market prices are getting higher and the contra “investment” of Gold is 20% higher than early March.
+Moreover, you have the hope that Covid-19 has been overcome as countries in the Developed economies start on a phased return to what existed before these things happened.
+This is the only driver of recent stock market strength.
+It shows a blind faith in the hope for speedy vaccine development and the ability of global populations to stamp out the spread of the virus by appropriate social distancing and hygiene routines.
+The stock market rises run counter to the fact that negative interest rates are everywhere.
+In addition, Bond market prices are rising and Gold is 20% higher than March.

 Starting with Trump possibly losing the election might seem like a positive for many, even among some Republican party members, but this is a man who set out his stall on the strength of both the US economy and stockmarket.
 Covid has definitely impacted the US economy as it has elsewhere, and the US stock market as measured by the broad Russell 2000 index and the S&P 500 are both in positive territory since his 2016 election albeit at far lower levels than previously.
-This is the only card he has left allied to his now anti-China stance on Covid, the latter being an attempt to deflect attention away from his own healthcare failures.
+After that, this is the only card he has left allied to his now anti-China stance on Covid.
+The latter being an attempt to deflect attention away from his own healthcare failures.

 Trump’s rhetoric about imposing tariffs on Hong Kong is an attempt to play to his voting constituency but the reality is the export of manufactured goods to the US from Hong Kong is miniscule which is why stockmarkets ignored him last week.